Getting Started

 Cancelling a trip does not notify your emergency contacts.
 If someone is actively monitoring your trip, message them directly before cancelling.

-At the bottom of the card, the Share row shows your trip's public link.
-Copy it and send it to whoever is monitoring you — they do not need a Trailkeep account to view the shared trip page.
+In the card header, next to the Check-in Timer, the Share control copies your trip's public link (icon on mobile, URL chip on desktop).
+Send it to whoever is monitoring you — they do not need a Trailkeep account to view the shared trip page.

-The shared page shows your route (if you uploaded a GPX), check-in dots, the countdown, and the trip chat.
+The shared page shows your route (if you attached a GPX on the idle quick-start card), check-in dots, and the countdown.
 It updates in real time.

 If you have not shared the link yet, this is a good time.
-The link is active from the moment the trip starts.
+The link is active from the moment you tap Go.